 The orchestra also sees itself as a platform for exceptional musicians who do not want to squeeze their art into classical or popular musical forms and instead want to find an expression for the specificity of their countries of origin.

-In 2021, the ensemble performs with the Rundfunksinfonieorchester Berlin, the Dortmund Philharmonic Orchestra, at the Office of the German Federal President, the Konzerthaus Berlin and the ODEON Göppingen, among others.
-In 2022, the ensemble will perform in Greece and at several German festivals, release an EP and make its debut in Switzerland.
+In 2021, the ensemble performed with the Rundfunksinfonieorchester Berlin, the Dortmund Philharmonic Orchestra, at the Office of the German Federal President, the Konzerthaus Berlin and the ODEON Göppingen, among others.
+In 2022, the ensemble performs in Greece and at several German festivals, releases an EP and makes its debut in Switzerland.

 VIDEO